CDE: how to submit a proposal

 As you go through the sections below, you can complete a section, save it and return later.
 You can also review everything before you submit it to CDE.

-You’ll need to tell us which of our themed competitions you’re entering, or if you’re entering our always-open enduring competition.
+You’ll need to tell us which of our themed competitions you’re entering.
 The competitions are then divided into specific challenges where we’re looking for responses.

 You’ll be asked to confirm you’ve read and accept CDE terms and conditions.